jayperryworks/javascript-101/slides.md

 ### Function

-A named, self-contained set of instructions that is reusable.
+A self-contained set of instructions that can be reusable

 ```javascript
 function dealRandomCard() {